alttch/roboger/README.md

 * Do you like the old good "echo alarm | sendmail me@mydomain" trick in crontab?
 * Does your software or servers send you mail/sms alerts when something is wrong?
+* Want to build own notification bot for Telegram, Slack or whatever else?
 * Tired of getting emails from robots?

 Then Roboger is definitely for you!